kobbyga/Credit-Portfolio-Risk---Credit-Metrics/README.md

 ### 4. Dependence Modelling via Asset Correlations

 Pairwise asset correlations are estimated from **equity return histories** as a proxy for underlying asset value co-movements, consistent with the structural credit model framework.
-The correlation matrix is computed in Excel and feeds directly into the Python simulation engine — obligors in correlated industries or geographies are more likely to migrate together, which is critical for capturing concentration risk.
+The correlation matrix is computed in Excel and feeds directly into the Python simulation engine: obligors in correlated industries or geographies are more likely to migrate together, which is critical for capturing concentration risk.

 ### 5. Monte Carlo Simulations (`2.1.ipynb`,`2.2.ipynb`, `2.4A.ipynb`, `2.4B.ipynb`, `2.4C.ipynb`, `2.4D.ipynb`, `2.4E.ipynb`)

-The simulation engine is implemented in Python to overcome Excel's row limitations and enable reproducible, large-scale trials.
+The simulation engine is implemented in Python to overcome Excel's row limitations and enable reproducible, large scale trials.
 Using `numpy` for correlated normal draws and `pandas` for portfolio aggregation, each trial maps simulated asset returns to rating outcomes via transition thresholds derived from the transition matrix.
 Portfolio loss is summed across all obligors per trial and the full loss distribution is constructed.
 Results are visualised using `matplotlib`.

 ### 6. VaR Stability & Convergence Analysis (`2.3.ipynb`)

 A dedicated notebook tests the stability of Credit VaR and Expected Shortfall estimates as the number of simulation trials increases.
-Using `scipy.stats` for distributional analysis and `matplotlib` for visualisation, this confirms that the chosen trial count is sufficient for stable tail estimates — an important validation step that demonstrates awareness of Monte Carlo estimation error.
+Using `scipy.stats` for distributional analysis and `matplotlib` for visualisation, this confirms that the chosen trial count is sufficient for stable tail estimates: an important validation step that demonstrates awareness of Monte Carlo estimation error.

 ### 7. Stress Testing & Scenario Analysis